reduxdj/node-webkit-redux-custombuilder/README.md

 requirements node, grunt-cli

-npm install
-sudo npm install -g grunt-cli
+sudo npm install -g grunt-cli && npm install

 Change the app name in package json to whatever you want, it's just there for the example